Lesbian Avengers: New York Chapter

-San Francisco chapter
+San Francisco Chapter

-The San Francisco Chapter of the Lesbian Avengers was founded in 1993 and actively engaged in different forms of activism until 1997.
-The San Francisco chapter is responsible for creating the biggest avenger event, The Dyke March.
-According to Kelly Cogswell, the march mobilized approximately 20,000 lesbians and the success of the event led to the opening of around 60 new chapters.
+The San Francisco Chapter of the Lesbian Avengers was founded in 1993 and was active until 1997.

-Another major action the Avengers took was in response to Exodus International and their use of conversion therapy.
-On February 9, 1995, a group of five avengers entered the headquarters and proceeded to demonstrate against the organization.
-The Avengers came with posters and began chanting in the building.
-The Avengers brought 1,000 crickets, which they released into the headquarters, causing alarm among from members of Exodus International.

-The issues that this chapter targeted varied.
 They held protests, brought awareness to the AIDS crisis, and organized events to mobilize lesbians.

+A major action they took was in response to Exodus International and their use of conversion therapy.
+On February 9, 1995, a group of five Avengers entered the headquarters and demonstrated against the organization.
+The Avengers brought 1,000 crickets, which they released into the headquarters.

 International chapters

-The Lesbian Avengers grew outside of the borders within the United States.
-There were chapters located within different cities in Canada, Europe, and Australia.
+There were Lesbian Avengers chapters located in cities within Canada, Europe, and Australia.

 The most well-known international chapter was located in London, England.
-Members of the London chapter were also ex members of the group OutRage!
-Members of the London chapter would focus on different issues, many of their actions aimed to increase lesbian visibility.
-Members re-created Romeo and Juliet will a full lesbian cast and protested homophobic groups and organizations across London.
-Despite the presence of international chapters, the documented activities of these chapters are limited.
+Many members of the London chapter were ex-members of the group OutRage!.
+Many of their actions aimed to increase lesbian visibility.
+Members re-created Romeo and Juliet with a full lesbian cast and protested homophobic groups and organizations across London.